-The Elephant Property is part of the Company's larger Elephant Mountain Project which also includes the Trout Property and Wolverine Property acquired in March 2017.
-The Elephant Property is located in the Rampart-Eureka-Manley Hot Springs placer gold mining districts near Eureka, Alaska and can be accessed by the Elliott Highway, placer mine access roads and ATV trails from Eureka, a placer mining community, located about 76 miles (123 kilometres ("km")) northwest of Fairbanks.
+The Elephant Property is part of the Company's larger Elephant Mountain Project which also includes the Trout-Wolverine Property.
+The Elephant Property is located in the Rampart-Eureka-Manley Hot Springs placer gold mining districts near Eureka, Alaska and can be accessed by the Elliott Highway, placer mine access roads, historic gold-rush trails, and ATV trails from Eureka, a placer mining community, located about 76 miles (123 kilometres ("km")) northwest of Fairbanks.
 The area is, in part, drained by Eureka, Pioneer and Quail Creeks.
 Alluvial gold was first discovered in Eureka Creek in 1898 and Eureka, Pioneer and Quail Creeks which drain the Company properties are three of the most significant alluvial gold bearing creeks in this historic gold district.

-Within these three properties, which collectively encompass 7,680 acres, six (6) km-scale gold targets have been recognized associated with a Cretaceous-aged intrusive complex and related alteration system that extends for at least twelve (12) km from the southwest to the northeast.
-Two of the gold targets were drill-tested in 2016 resulting in highlights of 4.09 grams per tonne ("gpt") gold over 4.6 metres ("m") in the South Zone and 0.40 gpt gold over 147.1 m in the North Zone, with these intersections in drill holes separated by 1.4 km.
-Four other priority targets remain untested by drilling.
-In 2017, the Company completed a pole-dipole Induced Polarization ("IP") and magnetics survey on the Elephant Property which resulted in the identification of four chargeability anomalies.
-Two of the chargeability anomalies are closely related to the significant 2016 drill intersections at the South Zone and North Zone.
-A total 43 line-km of IP and 39 line-km of magnetic surveying was completed.
+Within these two properties, which collectively encompass 10,240 acres, six (6) km-scale gold targets have been recognized associated with a Cretaceous-aged intrusive complex and related alteration system that extends for at least twelve (12) km from the southwest to the northeast.
+Two of the gold targets were drill-tested by the Company resulting in highlights of 4.09 grams per tonne ("gpt") gold over 4.6 metres ("m") in the South Zone and 0.40 gpt gold over 147.1 m in the North

+Zone, with these intersections in drill holes separated by 1.4 km.
+Three other targets about 10 km to the NE have each returned grab samples exceeding 10 gpt gold with two targets also associated with wide low-grade gold in trenches.
+The Company completed a 43 line-km pole-dipole Induced Polarization ("IP") and magnetics survey on the Elephant Property which resulted in the identification of four IP chargeability anomalies.
+Two of the IP chargeability anomalies are closely related to the significant drill intersections and soil anomalies at the South Zone and North Zone, and two others with soil anomalies and a major fault.

-Under the terms of the agreement with Frantz LLC finalized in December 30, 2013, as amended in March 22 and December 15, 2017, Endurance can earn a 100% interest in the Elephant Property (5,440 acres) by completing a total of US\$200,000 in exploration expenditures (incurred), delivering 400,000 Endurance common shares (issued at a value of \$24,125) and making US\$200,000 (US\$95,000 paid) in cash payments by December 31, 2019.
-The option is subject to a 2% net smelter royalty ("Elephant NSR") and Endurance can purchase half of the Elephant NSR at any time for US\$750,000.
+Under the terms of the agreement with Frantz LLC finalized in December 2013, as amended in March 2017, December 2017 and December 2018, Endurance can earn a 100% interest in the Elephant Property (5,440 acres) by completing a total of US\$200,000 in exploration expenditures (incurred), delivering 400,000 Endurance common shares (issued at a value of \$24,125) and making US\$200,000 (US\$110,000 paid) in cash payments by December 31, 2019.
+The option is subject to a 2% net smelter royalty ("Elephant NSR") and the Company can purchase half of the Elephant NSR at any time for US\$750,000.

-In March 2017, the Company expanded the Elephant Mountain Project with the acquisition of an option to earn a 100% ownership in the Trout and Wolverine properties (2,240 acres) located northeast of the Elephant Property.
-Under the terms of the final Option Agreement executed in May 2018, Endurance can earn a 100% interest in the combined Trout and Wolverine properties by completing a total of US\$200,000 in exploration expenditures, delivering 300,000 Endurance common shares (25,000 shares issued in May 2018 at a value of \$1,875) by December 31, 2022 and making US\$180,000 (\$5,000 paid) in cash payments by December 31, 2024.
-The option is subject to a 2% NSR ("Trout-Wolverine NSR") and Endurance can purchase half the Trout-Wolverine NSR at any time for US\$500,000.
+In March 2017, the Company expanded the Elephant Mountain Project with the acquisition of an option to earn a 100% ownership in the Trout-Wolverine property located northeast of the Elephant Property.
+The Trout-Wolverine was expanded to form a single claim group in September 2018 (4,800 acres).
+Under the terms of the final Option Agreement executed in April 2018, Endurance can earn a 100% interest in the Trout-Wolverine property by completing a total of US\$200,000 (incurred) in exploration expenditures, delivering 300,000 Endurance common shares by December 31, 2022 (25,000 shares were issued at a value of \$1,875), and making US\$180,000 (\$15,000 paid) in cash payments by December 31, 2024.
+The option is subject to a 2% NSR ("Trout-Wolverine NSR") and the Company can purchase half the Trout-Wolverine NSR at any time for US\$500,000.